Ernest Hemingway: Writing style

 Jackson Benson believes Hemingway used autobiographical details as framing devices about life in general—not only about his life.
 For example, Benson postulates that Hemingway used his experiences and drew them out with "what if" scenarios: "what if I were wounded in such a way that I could not sleep at night?
 What if I were wounded and made crazy, what would happen if I were sent back to the front?"
 Writing in "The Art of the Short Story", Hemingway explains: "A few things I have found to be true.
 If you leave out important things or events that you know about, the story is strengthened.
 If you leave or skip something because you do not know it, the story will be worthless.
 The test of any story is how very good the stuff that you, not your editors, omit."

 The simplicity of the prose is deceptive.
 Zoe Trodd believes Hemingway crafted skeletal sentences in response to Henry James's observation that World War I had "used up words".
 Hemingway offers a "multi-focal" photographic reality.
 His iceberg theory of omission is the foundation on which he builds.
 The syntax, which lacks subordinating conjunctions, creates static sentences.
 The photographic "snapshot" style creates a collage of images.
 Many types of internal punctuation (colons, semicolons, dashes, parentheses) are omitted in favor of short declarative sentences.

 The sentences build on each other, as events build to create a sense of the whole.
 Multiple strands exist in one story; an "embedded text" bridges to a different angle.
 He also uses other cinematic techniques of "cutting" quickly from one scene to the next; or of "splicing" a scene into another.
-Intentional omissions allow the reader to fill the gap, as though responding to instructions from the author and create three-dimensional prose.

-Hemingway habitually used the word "and" in place of commas.
-This use of polysyndeton may serve to convey immediacy.
+Intentional omissions allow the reader to fill the gap, as though responding to instructions from the author, and create three-dimensional prose.
+Conjunctions such as "and" are habitually used in place of commas, a use of polysyndeton that conveys immediacy.
 Hemingway's polysyndetonic sentence—or in later works his use of subordinate clauses—uses conjunctions to juxtapose startling visions and images.
 Benson compares them to haikus.

-Many of Hemingway's followers misinterpreted his lead and frowned upon all expression of emotion; Saul Bellow satirized this style as "Do you have emotions?
+Many of Hemingway's followers misinterpreted his style and frowned upon expression of emotion; Saul Bellow satirized this style as "Do you have emotions?
 Strangle them."
-However, Hemingway's intent was not to eliminate emotion, but to portray it more scientifically.
-Hemingway thought it would be easy, and pointless, to describe emotions; he sculpted collages of images in order to grasp "the real thing, the sequence of motion and fact which made the emotion and which would be as valid in a year or in ten years or, with luck and if you stated it purely enough, always".
+Hemingway's intent was not to eliminate emotion, but to portray it realistically.
+As he explains in Death in the Afternoon: "In writing for a newspaper you told what happened ... but the real thing, the sequence of motion and fact which made the emotion and which would be as valid in a year or in ten years or, with luck and if you stated it purely enough, always, was beyond me".
+He tried to achieve conveying emotion with collages of images.
 This use of an image as an objective correlative is characteristic of Ezra Pound, T. S. Eliot, James Joyce, and Marcel Proust.
 Hemingway's letters refer to Proust's Remembrance of Things Past several times over the years, and indicate he read the book at least twice.